AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 A **task** is an element showing the **actual duration** of a task, while the planned duration is represented by the [baseline](#baselines_\(planned\)).

-Use the following data fields:
+The following data fields are used to set tasks:

 * `name` to set names
 * `id` to set unique identifiers